 Research in our lab is focused on the mechanisms that allow bacteria to control their own growth and reproduction.
 In particular, we try to understand how bacteria can dynamically adjust their growth rate and mode of proliferation in response to fluctuating environmental conditions, for example changes in nutrient availability or at the onset of environmental stress.
 As our primary model organism we use the fresh water bacterium Caulobacter crescentus, which divides asymmetrically and has well-defined cell cycle phases.
-In addition, we do some of our work in Escherichia coli and Salmonella enterica to study how the C. crescentus cell cycle circuit relates to the one of other bacteria, and to investigate how precise regulation of cell cycle progression contributes to bacterial persistence and pathogenesis.
+In addition, we do some of our work in Escherichia coli and Pseudomonas aeruginosa to study how the C. crescentus cell cycle and stress response pathways relate to the ones of other bacteria, and to investigate how precise regulation of cell cycle progression contributes to bacterial persistence and pathogenesis.
 Our research can be divided into the following subareas:

 Regulation of bacterial DNA replication by environmental cues